riscv-software-src/riscof/docs/source/installation.rst

 information on creating and modifying your plugins can be found in :ref:`plugins`

 The ``sail_cSim`` directory holds the plugin files for the reference SAIL model.
-Changes to any of the files in this directory are typically not required (unless you know what you are doing)
+Changes to any of the files in this directory are typically not required (unless you know what you are doing).

 We are now ready to run the architectural tests on the DUT via RISCOF.